AdinathJabade/Wanderlust/README.md

 - **Delete Listings:** Remove properties from the database.
 - **MongoDB Integration:** Persistent data storage for all listings.
 - **EJS Templating:** Dynamic and responsive UI for all pages.
+- **Bootstrap Styling:** Modern, responsive forms and buttons using Bootstrap (add CDN links in your EJS files for styling).

 ---